yale-swe/f22-yalenav/README.md

 Open a terminal window and run `yarn dev:env`.
 This will run a MongoDB container on your local machine and the REST API on port `4000`.
 Keep this terminal open.

 Open another terminal window.
 Run `yarn dev:client`.
 This will serve the client on port `3000` using Expo Go.
-From there you'll get to choose whether you'd like to run it on web, ios, or android.
+From there you'll get to choose whether you'd like to run it on web, iOS, or Android.
 After completing the steps above, you should be able to go to `http://localhost:3000` on your browser and see the app.

 # Acknowledgements